-- To create their CO2 targets, we defined binding CO2 budgets for each geographical zone.
-These are prepared according to: - The main business sectors, some of which are easier to decarbonize than others. - Growth targets in the geographical zone, as rapid growth dampens the apparent results of decarbonization. - Local legislation on CO2. - From January 2024, the Finance Department will monitor each business unit's CO2 performance on a quarterly basis, with the help of a digital reporting tool linked to CO2 data from the highestemitting sites (Key Climate Assets).
-This step opens the way to more granular management of the Group's decarbonization trajectory.
+- To create their CO2 targets. we defined binding CO2 budgets for each geographical zone.
+These are prepared according to: - The main business sectors, some of which are easier to decarbonize than others. - Growth targets in the geographical zone, as rapid growth dampens the apparent results of decarbonization.
+Local legislation on CO2.